anasroshdi/anasroshdi/README.md

 - 👋 Hi, I’m @anasroshdi
 - 👀 I’m interested in coding & development
-- 🌱 I’m currently learning web development specially backend
+- 🌱 I’m Backend developer
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on gmail: anasroshdiii@gmail.com

 <!---